-4.3 Compact Flash cards and DiskOnChip modules
+4.3 Compact Flash Cards

-If 2MB of Flash is insufficient for your application, additional non-volatile storage can be added with a Compact Flash card or an M-Systems DiskOnChip module.
-Either of these products can supply additional storage that will behave much as a hard drive does in a typical PC with sizes ranging from 8MB to 512MB.
+If 2MB of Flash is insufficient for your application, additional non-volatile storage can be added with a Compact Flash (CF) card.
+CF cards can supply additional storage that will behave much as a hard drive does in a typical PC with sizes ranging from 8MB to 512MB.
 These products are inherently more rugged than a hard drive since they are completely solid-state with no moving parts.

 The Compact Flash card has the added advantage of being removable media.
-A SanDisk USB Compact Flash reader/writer (which is included in the TS-5400 Developer's Kit) is recommended for the host PC for file transfers.
-This results in the ability to quickly move files from a host PC to the TS-5400 using a Compact Flash card as the removable media.
-Since the Compact Flash card appears as a standard IDE drive on the TS-5400, it uses no additional RAM for drivers.
-While a USB Compact Flash reader allows for hot swapping of the Compact Flash card on the host PC, the Compact Flash interface on the TS-5400 is not hot swappable, the TS-5400 must be rebooted after removing or installing a Compact Flash card.
+A SanDisk USB Compact Flash reader/writer (which is included in the TS-5700 Developer's Kit) is recommended for the host PC for file transfers.
+This results in the ability to quickly move files from a host PC to the TS-5700 using a Compact Flash card as the removable media.
+Since the Compact Flash card appears as a standard IDE drive on the TS-5700, it uses no additional RAM for drivers.
+While a USB Compact Flash reader allows for hot swapping of the Compact Flash card on the host PC, the Compact Flash interface on the TS-5700 is not hot swappable, the TS-5700 must be rebooted after removing or installing a Compact Flash card.